LeandervanAarde/Recognition/README.md

 What aspects of this final build contribute to the `Above And Beyond` Component of your brief?
 <!-- what did you learn outside of the classroom and implement into your project-->
-* SocketIo Chatroom
-* This project made use of SocketIo in order to create a chatroom.
-Socket Io makes use of webSockets in order to create a communication between client and server.
-This was not part of the brief but it was something that I felt could be fairly benificial to the application.
-+ MomentJS.
-* Moment JS was used as a way to incorporate formatted dates into the application, this was used throughout the entire application to apply functionality.
-It was also used in the creation of the calendar.
-* SASS
-* Sass was used as a means to make Css more readable due to its structure.
-SCSS allows for external files to be linked.
-This was used to create more consistency in the front end of the application with the use of variables.
-The variables would allow me to predefine aspects such as fonts and colours to be re-used.
-Variables would also avoid aspects of too much repetition and making the code look un neat.
+* For the extra functionallity in this project I have implemented a timer that visually shows the user how much time they have left on the current question.
+When the timer has run out, the question will then be dismissed and it will move on to the next question
+* Categories have been placed into the application dynamically.
+* Images are shown on each question.

 ### Future Implementation
 <!-- stipulate functionality and improvements that can be implemented in the future. -->
-* In future I would like to implement better back end and make use of table relations and prepared statements.
-This will make the application more usable and more secure, while teaching me better practice for industry standard
+*In Future I would like to improve on the UI of the application and making it more interactable, this application is fairly simple and I would like to learn more about Kotlin to make a more advanced project
-* In the future I would like to implement a better, more consistent front end that is more attractive to the viewers.
+* I would like to implement a backend to the application, I see a lot of potential in this application and think the implementation of something like Firebase would make this application a lot more exciting
-*  A future improvement that I would like to incorporate is the image upload, due to time constraints I was not able to incorporate this into the project.
+* Another future improvement is making the application available on any Android device instead of only on mobile devices

 <!-- MOCKUPS -->
 ## Final Outcome